godotengine/godot-docs/classes/class_gridmap.rst

 - :ref:`Vector3i<class_Vector3i>` **world_to_map** **(** :ref:`Vector3<class_Vector3>` world_position **)** |const|

-Returns the coordinates of the grid cell containing the given point.
+Returns the grid coordinates of the grid cell located at the given world position.

-\ ``pos`` should be in the GridMap's local coordinate space.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`